yangzhares/mantl/roles/mesos/README.rst

  - A client mode (called "slave" or "follower")

 This project prefers the "leader/follower nomenclature".
-In addition to the "official" modes described below, :data:`mesos_mode` supports running both modes on a single machine for testing or development scenarios.
+In addition to the "official" modes described below, it supports running both modes on a single machine for testing or development scenarios.

 Leader